TeddyTessema/Disaster-Response-Project/README.md

 Acknowledgements
 ----------------

-Thanks udacity for letting me use their emblem as favicon for this web app.
+Thanks <a href="https://www.udacity.com" target="_blank">Udacity</a> for letting me use their emblem as favicon for this web app.

 Every other weblog post became a first rate motivation to enhance my documentation.
-This publish discusses some of the cool projects from facts -[data scientist nanodegree](#data scientist nanodegree) students.
+This publish discusses some of the cool projects from facts <a href="https://in.udacity.com/course/data-scientist-nanodegree--nd025" target="_blank">Data Scientist Nanodegree</a> students.
 This genuinely suggests how far we are able to cross if we apply the principles learned beyond the school room content to construct some thing that encourage others.